ryanatkn/cosmicplayground/README.md

 ## develop

+Everything is staticly hosted on GitHub pages, and there's no 3rd party junk anywhere.

 > **important**: Windows is not yet supported directly, but Windows users can use
 > [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) and other VMs;
 > see [this issue](https://github.com/cosmicplayground/cosmicplayground/issues/26) for more